TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 17/2 Kings 17.41.md

 ---

-So these nations feared Jehovah, and served their graven images; their children likewise, and their children's children, as did their fathers, so do they unto this day.
+So these nations feared Yahweh, and served their engraved images.
+Their children likewise, and their children's children, as their fathers did, so they do to this day.